Behavioral Health Care Stocks Up – 1.9% in May

 The Behavioral Health Composite, which tracks investor interest in the three public behavioral healthcare companies – Acadia Healthcare (ACHC), American Addiction Centers (AAC), and Universal Health Services (UHS) – was up slightly after a down month, gaining 1.9% of its value in May.
 The S&P 500, by comparison, grew at the same 1.9%.
 Stocks were mixed, but the strength of Acadia’s Q1 2018 earnings, which produced a 12.3% return for the month, drove the composite higher.
 “BHC stock performance for the month is a bit misleading.
 While the overall composite was up ‘modestly’, if you look at ACHC and AAC, throughout the month, there were some interesting storylines.”, said Cory Mertz, Managing Partner.

-May means earnings season, and brought mixed results among the public companies.
+May means earnings season and brought mixed results among the public companies.
 Diving in…

-- Acadia Healthcare – ACHC (↑12.3%) rebounded on strong earnings, offsetting a 7.2% loss in April (on the announcement of a class action lawsuit).
-The company reported Q1 2018 adjusted earnings of 52 cents per share, which beat the consensus estimates by 8.33% and prior year by 13%.
+Acadia Healthcare – ACHC (↑12.3%) rebounded on strong earnings, offsetting a 7.2% loss in April (on the announcement of a class-action lawsuit).
+The company reported Q1 2018 adjusted earnings of 52 cents per share, which beat the consensus estimates by 8.33% and the prior year by 13%.
 ACHC generated Q1 revenue of $742MM, beating prior year Q1 by 9.3% and estimates by 1.89%.
 The growth can be attributed to the addition of more than 57 new beds to the existing facilities.
 The company expects to add more than 800 beds to existing and new facilities in 2018.
-“You’re going to see us continue to build our own beds through the joint ventures, and I think in the last six months of this year you will see an acquisition”, commented Joey Jacobs, Acadia’s Chairman and CEO.
+“You’re going to see us continue to build our own beds through the joint ventures, and I think in the last six months of this year you will see an acquisition”, commented Joey Jacobs, Acadia’s Chairman, and CEO.
 It appears US operations are performing well and that things are getting turned around in the UK due to several factors, including increased patient volume and reduction in agency costs.

-- American Addiction Centers – AAC (↓6.5%) was up 5% through May 22 before closing down 6.5% for the month.
+American Addiction Centers – AAC (↓6.5%) was up 5% through May 22 before closing down 6.5% for the month.
 What caused the drop?
 That’s hard to pinpoint as there was no news.
 However, it’s worth noting Michael Cartwright sold (a relatively modest) 100,000 shares between May 21 and May 23, which seems to have precipitated the fall.
 While Q1 2018 revenue and Adjusted EBITDA increased by 18% and 20% respectively (adjusted EBITDA was $15.1MM) the company posted a net loss of $0.2MM.
-The adjustment was due mainly due to a one-time payout from AAC’s settlement with its shareholders complaining the company and some its executives made false or misleading statements, and for not disclosing information related to the 2010 death of a California patient at a facility the company had since acquired.
+The adjustment was due mainly due to a one-time payout from AAC’s settlement with its shareholders complaining the company and some of its executives made false or misleading statements, and for not disclosing information related to the 2010 death of a California patient at a facility company had since acquired.

 For the last twelve months (LTM), the BHC greatly surpassed the S&P 500 at a 23.2% gain relative to the S&P’s gain of 12.2%.